 Make sure your passport has at least six months validity from your planned date of return to Australia.

 Criminal activity is of particular concern in Honiara and sometimes involves violence.

 Expatriates and visitors can be attractive targets for opportunistic crime.

 You should avoid obvious displays of wealth and take particular care when using automatic teller machines and frequenting crowded places, including local markets.

 House and vehicle break-ins occur, including against expatriates.
-Since late May 2015 there has been a serious spike in break-ins targeting houses occupied by expatriates.
-Media reports suggest the break-ins may be attributed to a gang operating in the area, which uses violent tactics.
-Australians are encouraged to be particularly vigilant about home security measures during this period, keeping doors, windows and gates locked.
+Australians are encouraged to be vigilant about home security measures, keeping doors, windows and gates locked.